craighaiss/tech-writing-portfolio/pages/reading-obd-codes.md

 This topic outlines the steps you take to read OBD-II messages stored in your vehicle's computer.
 This will allow you to view error codes related to the status lights on your vehicle's dashboard.
 You will need a scan tool that supports the OBD-II standard to complete this procedure.

-{% include note.html content="Most vehicles produced after 1996 support the ODB-II standard." %}
+{% include note.html content="Most vehicles produced after 1996 support the OBD-II standard." %}

 1. Locate the OBD-II port on your vehicle.
 In most vehicles, the port is located near the bottom of the dashboard, underneath the steering wheel.